harshthegoose/Bellabeat-Case-Study/README.md

 ###Here are some insights that I got from my analysis,

-* Most of the users are moderate users as they contributed 68% of the total users in the dataset whereas 25% users were classified as light users.
+* Most of the users are moderate users as they contributed 68% of the total users in the dataset whereas 25% of users were classified as light users.
 * The intensity of exercise equaled calories burned.
-* There are 12 people in the dataset who do not meet WHO expectation for walking and 17 people meet with WHO recommendation.
+* There are 12 people in the dataset who do not meet WHO expectations for walking and 17 people meet with WHO recommendations.
 Only 6 people were able to exceed recommendations.
-* We have 14 sedentary lifestyle users, which means people with sedentary lifestyle are using more smart devices, 6 users were classified as low active, 9 users as somewhat active, 3 as active and 3 as highly active.
+* We have 14 sedentary lifestyle users, which means people with sedentary lifestyles are using more smart devices, 6 users were classified as low active, 9 users as somewhat active, 3 as active, and 3 as highly active.
 * The average sedentary time comes to 989.34 minutes per user.
 Which is close to 16 hours per day and needs to be reduced.

 # Act